 - Celtic knot cabinet knobs and pulls, like the ones at Van Dykes, on kitchen and bathroom cabinets and furniture

-- Accent lamps with stained glass shades that feature Celtic designs, or the wooden lamps found at Celtic Art Studio
+- Accent lamps with stained glass shades that feature Celtic designs, such as the lamp featured at St. Patrick's Guild

 - Celtic pottery glazed in blues, greens and grays with or without Celtic imagery